 Com Nha Linh

-Close to the popular My Khe Beach, the nostalgic Com Nha Linh offers many classics of Northern Vietnamese cuisine, with dishes including sweet and sour stir-fried squid and crab soup.
+Known for hearty, homely meals like their shrimp and gourd soup, and close to the popular My Khe Beach, the nostalgic Com Nha Linh offers many classics.
+Their Northern Vietnamese favourites include sweet and sour stir-fried squid and the delicious crab soup.

 La Maison 1888